vocdoni/ui-components/README.md

 For now, two different package folders have been created:

-- [`components`]: holds the proper libraries.
-Every package in this folder will be uploaded to npm registry and be available to install with your package manager.
+- [`packages`]: holds published packages.
+Every package in this folder will be uploaded to npm registry and will be available to install with your package manager.
 - [`templates`]: not published packages, used by developers to either test here the components, or to easily bootstrap a voting project of they liking.